 - Make Sure Your Brand is Consistent on Third-Party Sites

 - Update Your Website

 - Join a Networking Group

 Social media is an outstanding marketing tool you can leverage for your business at little to no cost.

-If you haven’t already, take the time to create profiles for your business on platforms like Facebook, Twitter, Instagram, and YouTube.
-If you don’t have time to get to them all at once, that’s okay.
 A good rule of thumb is to start by focusing on the platforms your customers are most likely to use.
 This gives you the best chance of engaging with them right away.
 Be sure to include key information about your business in your profile, including:

 - Your business hours